MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxrequest/ne-acxrequest-acx_property_verb.md

 ## -description

-The **ACX_PROPERTY_VERB** enumeration describes the type of property verb support that will be available.
+The **ACX_PROPERTY_VERB** enumeration describes the type of verb operations suppored on ACX properties.

 ## -enum-fields